 A Frenchman, Mandy thought to herself.

-“Yes, I apologise, I am French,” said the man, reading her mind. “my English, it is a little shaky.”
+“Yes, I apologise, I am French,” said the man, reading her mind. “my English, it’s a little flaky.”

 “Oh,” Mandy was in no mood to appease, “I’m sure it will suffice.
 Où allez-vous voyager?”
 The farther she went, the more confident Mandy became.